CorentinJ/Real-Time-Voice-Cloning/README.md

 ### Requirements
 Please use the setup.sh or setup.bat if you're on linux and windows respectively to install the dependancies, and requirements.
 Currently only python 3.7.x is supported.

+* Windows Install Requirements
+* * During python installation, make sure python is added to path during installation.
+* * During conda installation, make sure you install it 'just for me'.
+* * During ms build tools installation, you only need to install the c++ package, which requires around 4.7GB.
+Upon installation of build tools, you'll need to restart the computer to complete the install process.
+Rerun the setup.bat to finish the setup process.

 #### Install Manually:
 You will need [PyTorch](https://pytorch.org/get-started/locally/) (>=1.0.1) installed first, then run `pip install -r requirements.txt` to install the necessary packages.